aligu7/aligu.me/content/blog/frontenddev.md

 ---
-title: Hello world
+title: Frontend Development
-slug: 1
 date: 2024-10-08
-description: This is a brief description of my first blog post.
+description: "Description about frontend dev"
 ---

 Welcome to my first blog post!
 Here is where I can write content in **markdown**.